samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

     WS -> Connected to wss://api.samsungsami.io/v1.1/live?Authorization=bearer+3118b86da4c343b28da89a1c56f18c18&?sdid=6a5bb957531f4704a5e3509a727573a5
     WS -> {"mid":"d5a23adbd36d4484af1a34d7ea568398","data":{"state":0,"description":"fuzczpswec","stepCount":1000,"heartRate":10,"activity":0},"ts":1432844166847,"sdtid":"sami_gear_fit","cts":1432844166846,"uid":"650a7c8b6ca44730b077ce849af64e90","mv":1,"sdid":"6a5bb957531f4704a5e3509a727573a5"}

-The command `ll` can be used to listen to messages that are sent using POST or WebSocket by the simulated device.
+The command `ll` can be used to listen to messages sent via POST or WebSocket by the simulated device.
 To stop listening on the second Device Simulator, type `sll`.

 ## Simulate sending Actions

-You can use the Device Simulator to simulate sending Actions to a target device.
-Lets use an example to explain.
+You can use the Device Simulator to simulate sending [Actions](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions) to a target device.
+Let's use an example to explain.

 Assume that you have a "SAMI Example Smart Light" device.
-Again we use two Device Simulators.
-The first one is used to send Actions to the smart light while the second one is used to listen on behalf of the smart light.
-In the first simulator, type command `ld` to list the devices, where you find the information of the smart light like the following:
+Again we use two Device Simulators: the first one is used to send Actions to the smart light, while the second one is used to listen on behalf of the smart light.
+In the first simulator, type command `ld` to list the devices, where you find the information of the smart light as follows:

   |did   |dtid   |name |manifestVersion   |manifestPolicy  |Token
   |----------- |------------- |--------------- |----------- |------------- |---------------
   |713f4298132943df957e87c1d0e43d7a |dt71c282d4fad94a69b22fa6d1e449fbbb  |My Smart Light | 1 | LATEST |

 Use the device type ID (`dtid`) listed above to query the Actions that the smart light supports.
-The following is the example of the command and the corresponding output:
+The following example shows the command and the corresponding output:

     $ ga dt71c282d4fad94a69b22fa6d1e449fbbb
     setIntensity(Integer intensity)